lennym/groundhog/README.md

 # groundhog

-A tool to record and playback API responses to allow for predictable automated testing
+A tool to record and playback API responses to allow for predictable automated testing.

+'groundhog --record' creates a proxy which records any requests that pass through it, so that they can be played back at a later date.

 ## Installation